elixirschool/elixirschool/_posts/2019-05-06-live-view-with-presence.md

 }
 ```

 The event's payload will describe the users that are joining the channel when `Presence.track/4` is called.
 Although we will respond to the `"presence_diff"` event, we won't do anything with the event's payload for now.
-However, you could imagine using it to create custom user experiences such as welcoming the newly joined user or alerting existing user's that a certain new member has joined the chat room.
+However, you could imagine using it to create custom user experiences such as welcoming the newly joined user or alerting existing users that a certain new member has joined the chat room.

 In order to respond to the event we'll define a `handle_info/2` function in our live view that will match the `"presence_diff"` event: